-The Foundation carries its pledges receivable at cost, less an allowance for doubtful accounts equal to the estimated uncollectible amounts.
-The Foundation's estimate is based on historical collection experience and management's evaluation of the collectability of accounts receivable at the end of the year.
-Accounts are written off when they are ultimately deemed uncollectible.
-Management considers all balances collectible at December 31, 2016 and 2015.
+The Foundation carries its pledges receivable at outstanding pledge amount, less an allowance for doubtful accounts equal to the estimated uncollectible amounts.
+The Foundation's estimate is based on historical collection experience and management's evaluation of the collectability of pledges receivable at the end of the year.
+Pledges are written off when they are ultimately deemed uncollectible.
+Management considers all balances collectible at August 31, 2017 and December 31, 2016.